Bob Montgomery (psychologist): Arrest and conviction

 in the Sydney suburbs of Edgecliff and Marrickville.
 The victims were three 12-year-old boys in his scout troop, and a student at a high school where he taught.
 Montgomery pleaded guilty to charges of indecent assault and buggery.
 In December 2020, he was sentenced to four years' jail with a non-parole period of 12 months.
 The judge took into account that Montgomery has dementia and is expected to live about four more years.
 Montgomery and his wife, fellow psychologist Laurel Morris, were living at Runaway Bay on Queensland's Gold Coast at the time of his arrest.
 He was 76 years old.

+"Motor neurone disease (MND) advocate Bob Montgomery has died just one day after completing a 5,300-kilometre ride across Australia.

+"The 82-year-old had a medical episode on Monday night while travelling home from a function celebrating his six-week journey.

+"The Bowral man completed five charity bike rides for MND, raising more than $300,000 for research and service support."